flatironinstitute/kachery-p2p/doc/online_and_offline_modes.md

 When a daemon is running and the client is connected to the daemon (i.e., in online mode), it is not necessary for the `KACHERY_STORAGE_DIR` environment variable to be set because the location of this directory is communicated from the daemon to the client.
 If this variable *is* set, but is inconsistent with the storage directory of the daemon, then the kachery client will raise a Python exception.

+Note that if `KACHERY_OFFLINE_STORAGE_DIR` is set, then the client will be in offline mode even if a daemon is running (i.e., the variable takes precedence).

 ## Loading files

 The following Python client operations can be used to load files and data: